What Is 'Friction Loss' | Water Garden Ltd - FAQ

 What is 'Friction Loss'?

 Frictional loss is a term used to describe the resistance incurred when pushing water through a pipe or flexible hose.
 The more water you try to pass through a hose, the more frictional resistance you will incur and the less flow you are likely to see coming out at the end.
+It's therefore important to select to right size pond hose for the project in hand.

-Understanding Friction Loss:
+Understanding Friction Loss.

 Frictional loss makes the difference between a robust flow coming down your stream and a reduced or even non-existent flow.
 It is affected by factors such as: